sam-njuguna/sam-njuguna/README.md

 Here are some of the personal projects that I've worked on:

-- [Chatgpt UI Clone](https://gptc-ui.vercel.app/): It's just a chatGPT UI without the functionality.
+- [Chatgpt UI Clone](https://gptc-ui.vercel.app/): It's just a fisrt chatGPT UI design without the functionality.
 - [Safaricana](https://safaricana.vercel.app/): Enthralling Exploration of Africa.
 - [Mireya](https://mireya.vercel.app/): Tailored project to help homeowners showcase their unique style and transform their living spaces into stunning works of art.